pschnapp/FULE/doc/Theory.md

 The entry to link the guides that we'd wanted to be linked _is_ a $1$ in the squared matrix, like we'd desired, but other entries have been changed from a $1$ to a $2$, which we didn't want.
 We can remediate this by setting all non-zero entries of the matrix to $1$ after the square.

-Successive applications of the plasticity matrix serve to propagate the linkage of the guides (if we set things to $1$ after), so a general propagation algorithm implementation would involve applying apply the matrix $n-1$ times for an $n$-by-$n$ matrix, just to make sure we cover all the linkages.
+Successive applications of the plasticity matrix serve to propagate the linkage of the guides, so a general propagation algorithm would involve applying apply the matrix $n-1$ times for an $n \times n$ matrix (and setting things to $1$ after), just to make sure we cover all the linkages.

 Alternatively, we could iteratively square the matrix (and set things to $1$) until there were no more changes upon iteration, and that should take care of linking everything together.

-We'll call this iterative propagation operation $prop$:
+We'll call this iterative propagation operation $prop_{P}$:

 $$
-prop\left(
+prop_{P}\left(
 \left[
   \begin{matrix}
   1 & 0 & 0 & 0 & 0 & 0\\